LifeCalendarTeam/life_calendar/docs/api/README.md

 - Returns a relevant HTTP status code.
 Common status codes for all methods are:
     - `200 OK` for requests handled without errors
-    - `400 Bad Request` for requests with an incorrect set of parameters
+    - `400 Bad Request` for requests with either an incorrect set of parameters or syntactically incorrect parameters' values (if, however, the values are syntactically correct, but are not logically correct, don't satisfy some invariants, etc, you should get a different error code, most likely `412 Precondition Failed` or something even more specific).

+      **WARNING**: you are not guarantied to get such response if you send a request with parameters not documented for an API method.
+It is possible that extra parameters will just be ignored
     - `401 Unauthorized` for requests sent without (or with incorrect/expired) cookies
     - `405 Method Not Allowed` for requests with incorrect HTTP Method
     - `500 Internal Server Error` for requests, which failed due to a server-side error